 Status: Due to reduced funding, the County currently has limited staff and available resources to sweep parking lots.
-However, in order to more efficiently utilize existing resources, the Department of Public Works purchased the GBA software, a Geographic Information System (GIS) database, that will help operations staff develop, track, and report on parking lot sweeping, as well as develop a sweeping schedule.
+However, in order to more efficiently utilize existing resources, the Department of Public Works purchased the GBA/Lucity software, a Geographic Information System (GIS) database, that will help operations staff develop, track, and report on parking lot sweeping, as well as develop a sweeping schedule.
 The database will provide consistency between County Public Works divisions and will assist in tracking reporting.
+Unfortunately, due to limited GIS staff, this software has not been configured for use by Public Works Maintenance staff.
 Maintenance programs for parking lots that are under County Parks and General Services Departments will be developed separately.